lee2nd/Tensorflow-Easy-Example/README.md

 Slove the stackoverflow problem, and add some new test code</br>
 https://stackoverflow.com/questions/64777959/how-to-predict-after-training

-can follow the below article to advance results</br>
+Can follow the below article to improve the results</br>
 https://www.tensorflow.org/tutorials/keras/regression